yusefrich/energisa-website/wordpress/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 3.1.3 =
+* Fixed a potential php notice on recover password form
+* Added filters over the submit button classes of the login and password reset form.
+* Refactored wppb_curpageurl() function

 = 3.1.2 =
 * We now make sure you cant use a meta-name for a field that is a reserved query var in WP. which would result in an unexpected behaviour
 * Fixed a potential php error regarding a filter